albedimaria/backend_master_thesis/README.md

 ### more in detail
 <img width="184" alt="filters in detail" src="https://github.com/albedimaria/frontend-thesis/assets/74492752/a3db896b-9201-4fc2-a72a-04f85664cbf1">

+## filter section
+* features involved
+  - BPM
+  - Danceability
+  - Mood
+  - Texture (work in progress)
+  - Instrument
+  - Key
+* the choice to not provide the genre as an available feature aims to focus on the other meta descriptors.
+* the set of features will be enlarged
+* BPM, danceability and layers of texture can be selected through a double slider, which sets the range
+* instrument, key and mood can be selected using an intuitive dropbox
+* possibility to filter by name of the samples
+* the user can choose the name of the samples between the real sample name or a feature name (such as "sad - piano - 90BPM")
+* filtering will be done in real time; it will re-render the spheres due to the code logic, but it will be a black-box approach for the user

 ## working in progress
 * connection back / front ends through socket.io-client